Maine lawmakers have backed themselves into a corner on tax conformity, Medicaid expansion

 Good morning from Augusta.
 We’re in what are supposed to be the last two days of the 2018 legislative session and shades of the 2017 government shutdown are plaguing Gov. Paul LePage’s tax conformity push and Democratic efforts to fund Medicaid expansion.

-Both of those issues may die after closed-door Monday meetings between leading legislators ended with House Republicans opposing a so-called compromise deal between Democrats and Senate Republicans on both conforming Maine’s tax code to recent federal changes and voter-approved Medicaid expansion under the Affordable Care Act.
+Both of those issues may die after closed-door Monday meetings between leading legislators ended with House Republicans opposed to proposals around both conforming Maine’s tax code to recent federal changes and voter-approved Medicaid expansion under the Affordable Care Act.

 Monday’s attempt at compromise led House Minority Leader Ken Fredette, R-Newport, to blast other legislative leaders on Tuesday over how it was handled, saying his caucus may not provide necessary votes to extend the legislative session past Wednesday, the scheduled adjournment date.